ypyp-pprn-mnmn/ff3_hack/docs/guidelines.md

 These rules shouldn't never be treated as 'hard' rule anyways, as it could be continously evolved and sometimes good idea is delivered by a momentum inspiration during writing.
-However, it is still consindered to be useful to define here, since it could be a reference for readers or be for helping future discussions.
+However, it is still consindered to be useful to define them here, since it could be a reference for readers or be for helping future discussions.

 ## Character Encoding
-It should be utf-8.
+It should be `utf-8`.
 It is considered to be most interoperable.

+## File Format
+As of writing (2017-11-23), I have chosen to use pandoc dialect Markdown.
+The reason why not use GitHub-flavored one ('gfm') is just I wanted to have metadata (such as author or title) easily fed into pandoc to generate compiled documentation in html format.

 ## Pseudo-code Conventions
 For most part, the code should have javascript-like syntax.